 "I don't see why you're so worried," Justin muttered.
 "We've got pokémon!
-We were in that library almost every day for weeks.
+We were in that library almost every day for two months.
 The only cameras they had were at the front where you first walk in the doors.
 They seem to only care about people trying to steal books while they're walking in and out of the front doors all day…"

-"If what the mightyena said was true," Katie said with a glare.
-"The place with these rare books has got to have some sort of protection.
+"If what the mightyena said was true," Katie said with a glare, "the place with these rare books has got to have some sort of protection.
 Do you really think it wouldn't?
 And you don't know for sure that the library doesn't have any other ways of catching intruders.
 It's one of the biggest, oldest, and most renowned buildings in the entire Inari region.
 Surely it can't be easy to just-"

 "Why don't we wait until the mightyena tells us more about it?"
 Justin asked.
 "Her trainer works there, so she should know what happens at night."